chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 1. Execute command, `./chef-automate patch configs/automate.toml`.
 This command triggers the deployment.

-1. Assign the created IAM role to all the Elasticsearch instances.
+1. Assign the created IAM role to all the ElasticSearch instances.

 1. SSH into the Chef Automate instance by typing the command, `sudo automate-cluster-ctl ssh automate`.

 1. Execute command, `./chef-automate backup create`, from the Chef Automate front-end node.
 The backup gets created.

-### Restoring the S3 Backed-up Data
+### Restore the S3 Backed-up Data

 This section includes the procedure to restore backed-up data of the Chef Automate High Availability [HA] using EFS [External File System].